seanTsmith/tequila/README.md

 - make it

 #### To do now
-- Finish Login in interface sample
+- Finish Login in interface sample can use the attribute exception handling now

+#### To do later
 - Workspace Integration

-#### To do later
 - add get and put methods to Model
 - include google toolchain for chrome apps and bundles (cell,osx,...)
 - Review callback for consistency.  err, xxx like node?
-- Make validation rules for attributes.
-Built in such as range, required, type specific, ..., finally js callback
-- Make validation for model in conjunction with attributes - extend current validation to code and rule based
-- Attribute image type
 - tequilaStore needs to be set not hard coded (mongo)
-- Attribute visible property
 - Improve Session to handle server side auth on store
 - Add authentication to Store via sessions
+- Make validation for model in conjunction with attributes - extend current validation to code and rule based
+- Attribute visible property
+- Attribute image type
+- has emitEvent bypassed the spec?

 #### To do even later
 - Why is Travis breaking JSONfilestore ?